Chris Garrett Chris Garrett

 33/M/UK

-I'm Chris Garrett, a founder and creative technologist working at the intersection of design and engineering.
+I'm Chris Garrett, a founder and entrepreneurial technologist working at the intersection of design and engineering.

 Work with me